peterthoeny/moving-average-js/README.md

 ## Moving Average Documentation

-The `movingAverage()` function in the `moving-average.js` Javascript file returns a moving average array from an input array of data points.
+The `movingAverage()` function in the `moving-average.js` Javascript file returns a moving average or moving median array from an input array of data points.
 The function can be used in a browser, as well as in a node.js application on a server.

-### Classic Moving Average Algorithms
+### Classic Moving Average & Moving Median Algorithms

 Three types of classic moving average algorithms are implemented:
 - `SMA`: [Simple moving average](https://en.wikipedia.org/wiki/Moving_average#Simple_moving_average)